PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/vehicle_attribute_recognition.en.md

 # Vehicle Attribute Recognition Pipeline Tutorial

 ## 1. Introduction to Vehicle Attribute Recognition Pipeline
 Vehicle attribute recognition is a crucial component in computer vision systems.
 Its primary task is to locate and label specific attributes of vehicles in images or videos, such as vehicle type, color, and license plate number.
 This task not only requires accurately detecting vehicles but also identifying detailed attribute information for each vehicle.
 The vehicle attribute recognition pipeline is an end-to-end serial system for locating and recognizing vehicle attributes, widely used in traffic management, intelligent parking, security surveillance, autonomous driving, and other fields.
 It significantly enhances system efficiency and intelligence levels, driving the development and innovation of related industries.
 This pipeline also offers a flexible service-oriented deployment approach, supporting the use of multiple programming languages on various hardware platforms.
-Moreover, this production line provides the capability for secondary development.
-You can train and optimize models on your own dataset based on this production line, and the trained models can be seamlessly integrated.
+Moreover, this pipeline provides the capability for secondary development.
+You can train and optimize models on your own dataset based on this pipeline, and the trained models can be seamlessly integrated.

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/refs/heads/main/images/pipelines/vehicle_attribute_recognition/01.jpg"/>
 <b>The vehicle attribute recognition pipeline includes a vehicle detection module and a vehicle attribute recognition module</b>, with several models in each module.
 Which models to use can be selected based on the benchmark data below. <b>If you prioritize model accuracy, choose models with higher accuracy; if you prioritize inference speed, choose models with faster inference; if you prioritize model storage size, choose models with smaller storage</b>.